vimeo/psalm/docs/security_analysis/index.md

 - `sql` - used for strings that could contain SQL
 - `ldap` - used for strings that could contain a ldap DN or filter
 - `html` - used for strings that could contain angle brackets or unquoted strings
+- `has_quotes` - used for strings that could contain unquoted strings
 - `shell` - used for strings that could contain shell commands
 - `callable` - used for callable strings that could be user-controlled
 - `unserialize` - used for strings that could contain a serialized string